Luizbrandt/Luizbrandt/readme.md

   </a>
 </p>

 <div style='text-align: justify;'>ID generator for AFEMG (Associação Mineira de Famílias Educadoras).
 The administrator can regiester AFEMG's associates so they can use credentials to generate and print their ID.
 The ID contains two codes: public and private.
 The public one can be used on AFEMG's website to validate it's signature.
-The private onde can be used with the user's CPF to generate a ID dynamically.
+The private one can be used with the user's CPF to generate a ID dynamically.
 Partner companies can use AFEMG's validation system to provide discounts and benefits to members and associates.
 Click <a href="https://afemg-clients.web.app/">here</a> or in the logo above to go to the website.
 </div>

 <br/>